How we promote your music

 When it comes to releasing new music, it can be difficult to work out exactly how to go about promoting yourself to the right people, at the right time and with the right information.
 This resource will outline some of the best practices and guidelines for how to approach media effectively.

-Despite the increasing use of streaming services, radio still plays a hugely important role in music discovery and exposure with New Zealanders, on average, tuning in for over 1.5 hours a day.
+Despite the increasing use of streaming services, radio still plays a hugely important role in music discovery and exposure with New Zealanders.

 We use the New Tracks compilation to pitch kiwi songs to radio on your behalf - which you can apply for at newtracks.co.nz.